hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 ## Using a Custom `ServiceAccount`

-### Creation of a ServiceAccount

-Let's create a new ServiceAccount in the default namespace and call it demo-sa.
-This ServiceAccount is defined in the following specification and created with the standard `kubectl apply -f` command.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/02-demo-sa.yaml) -->
 <!-- The below code snippet is automatically added from labs/02-demo-sa.yaml -->